axaggg444/ZombieSlash/README.md

  With Git:
  Run `git clone https://github.com/axaggg444/ZombieSlash`

- Or go to https://github.com/axaggg444/ZombieSlash and download and unzip the File
+ Or go to https://github.com/axaggg444/ZombieSlash to download and unzip the File.

 # Run
  Window: